-These forms which are provided in the software kit should be fully filled out and accompanied by teletype output as well as listings or tapes of the user program to facilitate a complete investigation.
+These forms, which are available without charge from the Program Library, should be fully filled out and accompanied by teletype output as well as listings or tapes of the user program to facilitate a complete investigation.
 An answer will be sent to the individual and appropriate topics of general interest will be printed in the newsletter.